Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties: Smoothing of maximally degenerate log Calabi-Yau varieties

 The weight filtration in Assumption \ref{assum:weighted_filtration_assumption} is taken to be the filtration described in \cite[Remark 5.7]{Gross-Siebert-logII}, which is opposite to the Hodge filtration and preserved by the nilpotent operators $N_{\nu}$'s.
 The trace map $\trace$ in Assumption \ref{assum:poincare_pairing_assumption} can be defined via the isomorphism $ \trace : H^d(X,j_*(\Omega^d_{X^{\dagger}/\logsk{0}})) \cong H^{2d}(X,j_*(\Omega^*_{X^{\dagger}/\logsk{0}})) \cong \comp. $ We conjecture that the induced pairing $\prescript{0}{}{\mathtt{p}}$ is non-degenerate.

-\begin{corollary} There is a structure of log F-manifold on the formal extended moduli $\logscf$ of complex structures near $(X,\mathcal{O}_X)$.
+\begin{corollary} There exists a structure of log F-manifold on the formal extended moduli $\logscf$ near the maximally degenerate log Calabi-Yau variety $(X,\mathcal{O}_X)$.
 If the pairing $\prescript{0}{}{\mathtt{p}}$ is non-degenerate, it can be enhanced to a logarithmic Frobenius manifold structure. \end{corollary}